Explore theology, history and the practice of ministry from Aboriginal and Torres Strait Islander and world Indigenous perspectives.

 Choose one or more of the NAIITS Masters level units to begin accredited studies with a focus on Indigenous theology and ministry.
 This can be your first step towards a Masters degree, with the potential to lead to PhD studies.

-If you’re currently enrolled in another course (postgraduate or undergraduate), including at another university or institution, and would like to include one or more of these units, please contact Anne Mallaby (Dean) on (03) 9340 8100 or email@example.com.
+If you are currently enrolled in another course (postgraduate or undergraduate), including at another university or institution, and would like to include one or more of these units, please contact our Registrar on (03) 9340 8100 or firstname.lastname@example.org.
 Special conditions apply for undergraduate courses.

 Apply for NAIITS units